abhijit0494/start-github/README.md

-# start-github
 This is a journey towards github
-Pradeep helped me a lot during this journey
+Pradeep Kadam helped me a lot during this journey